 Gold is traded from Sunday at 23:00 GMT to Friday at 23:00 GMT.
-It is important to note that there is a daily break in gold trading services between 21:00 GMT and 22:00 GMT, market trading in Gold resumes at 22:00 GMT.
-During the break period, no trading, or placement of orders will be possible.
+It is important to note that there is a daily break in gold trading services between 21:00 GMT and 22:00 GMT Market trading in Gold resumes at 22:00 GMT.
+During the break period, no trading, or placement of orders is possible.

 Gold Trading Examples

 Beyond definitions, it’s essential to see how Gold positions look in the actual market.
 The most straightforward way is by going through the calculations involved.